Modular operads and the quantum open-closed homotopy algebra: Introduction

 The original motivation for writing this article was understanding the work \cite{qocha} by M\"unster and Sachs.
 Unfortunately, at the moment were not able to prove directly the equivalence of our approach to theirs.
 We hope to come back to this question in the future.
 The indirect relation is the following: In \cite{qocha}, the quantum open-closed homotopy algebra structure is obtained as a consequence of Zwiebach's open-closed quantum master equation, in our approach the open-closed homotopy algebra structure is, via Barannikov's approach \cite{BarannikovModopBV}, equivalent to a solution (of a non-commutative version) of the same.

-Although the above ideas are simple, the technical execution is not.
-We had to rethink the basic definitions for modular operads.
-The standard sources \cite{MarklOperads} and \cite{GetzlerModop} seem to lack few details relevant for our discussion.
-We hope to present the basics in a way that explicit calculations are clear (thought not effortless at first).
-For this purpose, the notation is a bit overloaded and pace is slow.

-We kept the operadic prerequisites at minimum -- the definitions are stated and the only possibly technical part is the Feynman transform and it is wrapped in Theorem \ref{LEMMAAlgOverFeynTrans} giving practical description of algebras over it.

-We found it more convenient to work with operads indexed by sets rather than arities.
-This makes many definitions easier to understand (see \cite{Lukacs} for a similar approach) but the disadvantages are also obvious, e.g. the whole Section \ref{SSECBarannikov} reexplaining the Barannikov's theory of master equations.

-We finish the introduction by noticing an interesting pattern appearing.
-Let's return back to closed strings to make things more precise.
+There is an interesting pattern appearing: Let's return back to closed strings to make things more precise.
 The cyclic operad $\oCom$ in fact consist of (linear span of) $2$-dimensional surfaces of genus zero and boundary components, called closed (string) ends.
 These surfaces relate to the vertices in the classical limit (genus zero) of the quantum (all genera) closed string field theory.
 Let the operad $\oQC$ consists of $2$-dimensional surfaces of arbitrary genus with closed ends.
 These surfaces relate to vertices in the Feynman diagrams in the \emph{quantum} closed string field theory.
 It is easy to see that $\oQC$ is in fact the above mentioned modular envelope $\oMod{\oCom}$.

 Thus the passage from classical to quantum vertices corresponds to taking the modular envelope of the corresponding operad.